TehShrike/shiz/readme.md

 - consider making the package smaller by introducing a small amount of complexity to remove dependencies
 	- key-master
 	- better-emitter
+- could be more efficient to not completely re-detect all dependencies on every run - shouldn't hurt to just add anything new to the set and leave old dependencies still flagged as dependencies.
+(No more instantiating `Set`s on every run)